dan-damit/BackupWorkstation/README.md

 built for predictable, surgical restores.
 Captures the user-scoped settings technicians actually care about while avoiding risky hive replacements and brittle, app-specific edge cases.

 ## Features
+- Copies the important user data from old workstation to a designated target folder
 - Exports targeted HKCU subkeys (not the whole hive) for safe, reliable backups
 - Per-key .reg export files with clear, per-item logging
 - DPAPI-safe execution when run asInvoker so user secrets decrypt correctly